 You’ve just received a letter informing you that your home loan has been purchased by an investor.
 Maybe you’re upset or confused.
 You carefully picked the mortgage lender you wanted to work with – does this change or jeopardize that?

 We have good news: You don’t have to worry.
 This is a totally normal part of the mortgage process.
-Quicken Loans® still services your mortgage, and you’ll still get that great customer service you had before you closed.
+Rocket Mortgage® still services your mortgage, and you’ll still get that great customer service you had before you closed.

 So, what is an investor and what does it mean for your mortgage?

-- A lender is the entity that lent you the money to purchase your home.
+A lender can also be a mortgage originator in the secondary market, and is an entity that lent you the money to purchase your home.

-- An investor is the entity that purchases mortgages from lenders.
+An investor is the entity that purchases mortgages from lenders and can be a mortgage aggregator as well.
 Investors include Fannie Mae and Freddie Mac, both of which purchase conventional loans, and Ginnie Mae, which purchases FHA and VA loans.

 Sometimes lenders will retain the servicing rights on mortgages they originated, while the mortgage itself is purchased by an investor.
 This means that you’ll still work with and make payments to the same company you got your loan with, but that company doesn’t technically own the mortgage anymore.
 The servicer collects your payments and passes them along to the investor.